- Health Savings Account (HSA)

 - High Deductible Health Plan (HDHP) deductible amount

-- Your HDHP deductible amount is the amount you pay toward your own medical expenses, in a given year, before your insurance begins to cover any expenses.
-In 2019, for a HDHP, the minimum deductible amount is $1,350 for self-only coverage and $2,700 for family coverage.
+- Your HDHP deductible amount is the amount you pay toward your own medical expenses, in a given year, before your insurance begins to cover any expenses. **HSA_MINDEDUCTIBLE_DEFINITION**

 - High Deductible Health Plan (HDHP) coverage type